 “The importance of this decision… is that it gives the Superior Court judges the signal that efficiency in delivering justice is the priority,” says Obagi.

 “It’s like the old adage, ‘justice delayed is justice denied.’
 And I think that's what this case really embraces,” he says. “… And that's why justice Horrigan quotes from Rule One of our Rules of Civil Procedure, which is that all of the rules are intended to ensure that a case is tried in the most just and efficient manner possible.
 Because that's all we're doing in the civil justice system; resolving a dispute.”

-Obagi’s clients, Firma and Marcdere Louis, were injured in a motor vehicle collision in May 2013 in Ottawa.
+Obagi's clients' claims are for injuries arising from a motor vehicle collision in May 2013 in Ottawa.
 They brought actions for tort and accident benefits against the defendants: Jacques Poitras, TD Insurance Meloche Monnex and Security National Insurance Company.
 The defendants filed jury notices and the cases were to be heard together in a trial beginning April 20, 2020.